 - Keep all paperwork evidence of the crime

 The Commonwealth Attorney-General’s Department and the Western Australian Government give identity theft victims an Identity Crime Certificate.
 This will help you recover from the crime quickly because the certificate can be presented to government agencies and other organisations to support your claim.

 There are some easy to ways to minimise your identity theft risks.

-- Regularly check your credit file.
-A good way to know if someone is using your card to apply for new credit is to get a copy of your credit file.
+- Regularly check your credit report.
+A good way to know if someone is using your card to apply for new credit is to get a copy of your credit report.
 It’s free and allows you to see what applications using your name have been made.

 - Use an antivirus program, firewall and spyware cleaner on your computer.
 These programs help eradicate the problem of malicious programs which may steal your bank account details.
 Always keep these programs up-to-date.

 - Be careful when throwing out documents.
 Be sure to cut up any credit cards into tiny pieces, shred documents rather than cut them up and if you have a large number of documents to destroy use a professional service.
 This reduces a thief’s ability to find your details in the bin.